 Awards & Scholarships:

 The scholarship program of the Las Vegas branch of the American Association of University Women recognizes and supports education for women.
 Scholarships in the amount of $1,000 will be awarded for those students who will be juniors or seniors at UNLV or NSC during the academic year to aid the advancement of women's educational and career goals.
 For more information, including contact info, view the AAUW application.

 Students studying mathematics, sciences or engineering are encouraged to apply for the Barry M. Goldwater Scholarship to receive up to $7,500 per year for two years.
 Students should apply directly online.
 For questions, contact Lynn Best at CSN.

 This scholarship awards recipients up to $40,000 a year to transfer from a community college to a four-year school to obtain a bachelor's degree.
 Students can apply for this award online.
 For questions, contact Lynn Best.

 Morris K. Udall Scholarship

 Full-time students interested in pursuing careers related to the environment or Native American or Alaskan Native students pursuing careers in tribal public policy or Native healthcare are eligible for the Morris K. Udall Scholarship, which provides an award up to $5,000.
-Interested students at CSN should submit a complete application to CSN Professor Paul Herrle before March 15, 2017.
+Interested CSN students should submit a complete application to Professor Paul Herrle.

 Regents' Scholar Award

 The Nevada System of Higher Education Board of Regents' Scholar award provides a stipend to selected students.
-Nominations are due September 2017, to Diana Woodhouse and must be submitted by a CSN faculty or staff member.
+Interested students should contact Smita Rao for details.